pnnl/tesp/doc/Design_Reference.rst

 built-in functions from Python’s NumPy package.
 The repository includes an example of how to do this.

-Turning to more complicated GridLAB-D metrics, Figure 8 provides the dictionary.
+Turning to more complicated GridLAB-D metrics, :numref:`fig_dict_gld` provides the dictionary.
 At the top level, it includes the substation transformer size and the PYPOWER substation name for FNCS connection.
 There are four dictionaries (maps) of component types, namely houses, inverters,